Raulkg/BootstrapD3-Analytics/README.md

 ## install Node.js

-If you're using OS X or Windows, the best way to install Node.js is to use one of the installers from the Node.js download page.
-If you're using Linux, you can use the installer, or you can check NodeSource's binary distributions to see whether or not there's a more recent version that works with your system.
+1.If you're using OS X or Windows, the best way to install Node.js is to use one of the installers from the Node.js download page.
+2.If you're using Linux, you can use the installer, or you can check NodeSource's binary distributions to see whether or not there's a more recent version that works with your system.

 To test Run below Command - version should be > v6.9.4